Skip to main content

 How ::part works

-Styling via ::part() lets you change any CSS property that the targeted internal element accepts.
+Styling via ::part() allows you to change those CSS properties that the internal element supports.

 WebJET Elements parts

-You can find the full list of exposed parts on each component’s API page under CSS Shadow Parts.
+You can find a list of all exposed parts on the API page of the specific component in the CSS Shadow Parts section.

 Limitations